a-flyleaf/deviantart/gallery-tag-reference/index.md

     - nm: icon
       desc: art that I used as my dA icon at some point, although I forgot what the very first one was….
     - nm: redraw
-      desc: revisiting my own stuff; both old and new versions are tagged
+      desc: revisiting my own stuff; both old and new versions get this tag
     - nm: tumblrLink
       desc: because a lot of these links are broken and at some point I need to figure out what to do with them
     - nm: website